NithyaSri-1609/Dominos---Predictive-Purchase-Order-System/README.md

 information to develop a predictive model and generate an efficient purchase order system.
 ## Business Use Cases:
-Inventory Management: Ensuring optimal stock levels to meet future demand without overstocking.
+**Inventory Management:** Ensuring optimal stock levels to meet future demand without overstocking.

-Cost Reduction: Minimizing waste and reducing costs associated with expired or excess inventory.
+**Cost Reduction:** Minimizing waste and reducing costs associated with expired or excess inventory.

-Sales Forecasting: Accurately predicting sales trends to inform business strategies and promotions.
+**Sales Forecasting:** Accurately predicting sales trends to inform business strategies and promotions.

-Supply Chain Optimization: Streamlining the ordering process to align with predicted sales and avoid disruptions.
+**Supply Chain Optimization:** Streamlining the ordering process to align with predicted sales and avoid disruptions.

 ## Approach:
 ### Data Preprocessing and Exploration
-1. Data Cleaning: Remove any missing or inconsistent data entries, handle outliers, and format the data appropriately.
+1. **Data Cleaning:** Remove any missing or inconsistent data entries, handle outliers, and format the data appropriately.
-2. Exploratory Data Analysis (EDA): Analyze sales trends, seasonality, and patterns in the historical sales data.
+2. **Exploratory Data Analysis (EDA):** Analyze sales trends, seasonality, and patterns in the historical sales data.
 Visualize the data to identify significant features.

 ### Sales Prediction
-3. Feature Engineering: Create relevant features from the sales data, such as day of the week, month, promotional periods, and holiday effects.
+3. **Feature Engineering:** Create relevant features from the sales data, such as day of the week, month, promotional periods, and holiday effects.
-4. Model Selection: Choose an appropriate time series forecasting model (e.g., ARIMA, SARIMA, Prophet, LSTM, Regression Model).
+4. **Model Selection:** Choose an appropriate time series forecasting model (e.g., ARIMA, SARIMA, Prophet, LSTM, Regression Model).
-5. Model Training: Train the predictive model on the historical sales data.
+5. **Model Training:** Train the predictive model on the historical sales data.
-6. Model Evaluation: Use metric Mean Absolute Percentage Error (MAPE) to evaluate model performance.
+6. **Model Evaluation:** Use metric Mean Absolute Percentage Error (MAPE) to evaluate model performance.

 ### Purchase Order Generation
-7. Sales Forecasting: Predict pizza sales for the next one week (your choice of months or weeks) using the trained model.
+7. **Sales Forecasting**: Predict pizza sales for the next one week (your choice of months or weeks) using the trained model.
-8. Ingredient Calculation: Calculate the required quantities of each ingredient based on the predicted sales and the ingredient dataset.
+8. **Ingredient Calculation:** Calculate the required quantities of each ingredient based on the predicted sales and the ingredient dataset.
-9. Purchase Order Creation: Generate a detailed purchase order listing the quantities of each ingredient needed for the predicted sales period.
+9. **Purchase Order Creation:** Generate a detailed purchase order listing the quantities of each ingredient needed for the predicted sales period.

 ## Results: